Key points of the policy are:

-- Developers will continue to be able to choose carriers, including nbn, to service their developments.
+- Developers are able to choose carriers, including nbn, to service their developments

-- Developers will continue to meet the cost of pit and pipe.
+- Developers to meet the cost of pit and pipe

-- Developers will be required to contribute to the cost of providing phone and internet infrastructure.
+- Developers are required to contribute to the cost of providing phone and internet infrastructure

-- Developers will be required to provide ‘fibre ready facilities’ in all new buildings, units or lots in a new real estate development.
+- Developers are required to provide fibre ready facilities in all new buildings, units or lots in a new real estate development

 - nbn is required to deliver a one-time charge of $300 (incl.
-GST) to the phone and internet providers that place an order for an nbn™ access network service to a new development – providers may choose to pass the charge on to their end users.
+GST) to the phone and internet providers that place an order for an nbn™ broadband access network service to a new development (providers may choose to pass the charge onto their end users)

-- Consistent with the Multi-Technology Mix (MTM) model, nbn will be able to select the technology it will deliver to the development(s).
+- Consistent with the Multi-Technology Mix (MTM) model, nbn will be able to select the technology it will deliver to new developments

 Developer contributions charge

-In accordance with the TIND policy, the developer contributions charge is applied per premises.
-It is a flat rate charge applied only to developers and builders for:
+This is a charge applied only to developers and builders for:

-- Single Dwelling Units (SDUs): A SDU is commonly a building with single premises including free standing and terraces housing; or a building with two premises on one lot such as a duplex.
+- Single Dwelling Units (SDUs): An SDU is typically a building with single premises including free standing and terrace housing or a building with two premises on one lot such as a duplex.

 Backhaul contributions for medium to large developments